schmich/isar/doc/user_manual.md

  - `SRC_DIR` - The directory name where application sources will be unpacked.
 For `git` repositories, it should be set to `git`.
 Please check the BitBake user manual for supported download formats.
  - `SRC_REV` - Source code revision to fetch.
 Please check the BitBake user manual for supported download formats.

-The last line in the example above adds recipe to the Isar work chain.
+The last line in the example above adds recipe to the Isar work chain using inheritance on the `dpkg` class.
+Note that not all standard tasks usually available in a standard `yocto` distribution are availble, the `dpkg` for now only implements the following for custom package targets:
+ - `fetch`: download the archive containing the source code of the application
+ - `unpack`: extract the contents of the archive
+ - `build`: compile the application and generate a Debian package
+ - `install`: install the Debian package into the target system